 - Kodomomuke: Children

-This manga genre targets young adults and older men because the stories and the characters are more mature and serious.
+This genre targets young adults and older men because the stories and the characters are more mature and serious.
 Also, there are sexual and violent elements that are not fit for younger readers.
+Juujika no Rokunin is one such manga that you should check out.

 The most popular seinen manga are Tokyo Ghoul, Monster, and Parasyte.